arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 The communication between IoT devices and the Arduino Cloud is handled through something called **Things**.
 Things are a virtual twin of your hardware/setup, where you perform a lot of the configurations for your projects.

 In the Thing interface you can:
-- Create Cloud variables that can be synced across devices,
+- create Cloud variables that can be synced across devices,
 - select the main device you want to associate with
 - edit & upload sketches to your board,
 - set webhooks that trigger whenever data changes,